Using the Ingestion API to add content to an index

 -

-Delete a document -
+Delete an index document -

 DELETE